ericom-gideon/docs/docs/reference/faq.md

 We use your billing information to verify that you’re a real person, to prevent abuse of our free tier offer, and for when you use more than the free tier.
 This also allows a smooth transition to larger architecture when you scale your app.

 We ask that you add these details within 10 days of signing up to Ninefold.
+Accounts that do not have valid credit card information may be spun down.

 ####  Will you charge me?